Justification of Red List Category

 Conservation Actions Underway

-Recent surveys have identified several areas in West Timor to be of conservation importance to the island's endemic avifauna, one of which, Bipolo (although now only c.2 km2), supports the species and another, Camplong, did until very recently.
-Another site, Gunung Timau, is subject to an initiative to include it within the Gunung Mutis protected area.
-Recent surveys in Timor-Leste have located it at approximately ten sites (C. Trainor in litt.
+Recent surveys have identified several areas in West Timor to be of conservation importance to the island's endemic avifauna, of which, Bipolo (although now only c.1 km2), and Camplong, previously supported the species but it is now feared the species is lost from both.
+Another site, Gunung Timau, is subject to an initiative to include it within the Gunung Mutis protected area: it is possible a small population persists in this area.
+Surveys in Timor-Leste located it at approximately ten sites in the early 2000s (C. Trainor in litt.
 2007).
-The recently designated Nino Konis Santana National Park supports a population estimated to number in the low hundreds (C. Trainor in litt.
-2007).
+The recently designated Nino Konis Santana National Park supports a population estimated to number at most in the low hundreds (C. Trainor in litt.
+2007, 2020).

 28 cm.
 Medium-sized, arboreal, green pigeon.
 Male slightly greyish-green, brighter on throat, rump and uppertail-coverts.
 Greyish-black wings with coverts fringed yellow.
 Green central tail-feathers, remainder grey with darker band.
 Vent and undertail-coverts white, tipped green.
 Female duller green with paler yellow wing-covert fringes.
 Similar spp.
 Only other green-coloured pigeon in range is Rose-crowned Fruit-dove Ptilinopus regina, and this has orange and yellow patches on underparts and pink crown in the male.
 Voice Series of 6-7 accelerating, descending see-saw notes and medley of high-pitched bubbling and gargling sounds.